OpenNTF/org.openntf.nsfodp/README.md

 There are two modes of operation: local and remote.
 In the case of local operations, set the `notes-program` to the path to a local Notes or Domino installation and `notes-platform` to the URL of a [Domino update site](https://github.com/OpenNTF/generate-domino-update-site).
 In practice, I've found that update sites generated from Domino instead of Notes are more reliable.

-For server-based operations, there are properties for each task to set the remote server:
+These are the applicable properties to configure remote or server execution:

 ```xml
 <?xml version="1.0"?>